illustration

 Photo by Christina Morillo from Pexels

-Similarly, portfolio projects are built around the course’s curriculum — this allows students to immediately apply the theory in practice, which will enable them to reinforce their learning and better remember the essential information.
+Similarly, UX design portfolio projects are built around the course’s curriculum — this allows students to immediately apply the theory in practice, which will enable them to reinforce their learning and better remember the essential information.

 Another important advantage of UX training is the all-encompassing character of the education.
 As a volunteer or intern, you often won’t be tasked with conducting user interviews or creating research reports or other deliverables.
-On the other hand, courses will have a more holistic and thorough approach that will prepare you for landing your first job with confidence.
+On the other hand, UX portfolio courses will have a more holistic and thorough approach that will prepare you for landing your first job with confidence.

 There is Also the Benefit of Certifications